YuweiYin/SeckexYin/content/authors/yuweiyin/_index.md

 # Education to show in About widget
 education:
   courses:
-    # - course: M.Sc. in Computer Science
+    - course: M.Sc. in Computer Science
-    #   institution: The University of British Columbia
+      institution: The University of British Columbia
-    #   year: 2023 Incoming
+      year: 2024--2026
     # - course: M.Sc. & Ph.D. in Computer Science (Quitted)
     #   institution: Beihang University
     #   year: 2018--2021